-- OS/400 operating system version 4.4 or 4.5, including the following programs: - Java Toolkit and Java Developer Kit version 1.2.2.
-JDK 1.3 is not supported.
+- OS/400 operating system version 4.4, 4.5, or 5.1 including the following programs: - Java Toolkit and Java Developer Kit version 1.2.2.
+JDK 1.3 is supported for OS/400 operating system version 5.1.
 The Java Toolkit and Java Developer Kit are shipped as licensed program number 5769-JV1.
-See "Prerequisites for OS/400 installation" on page 32 for additional details about versions of the Java Developer Kit required for installing MQSeries Adapter Kernel on an AS/400 system. - The Host Servers option, which is shipped as licensed program number 5769-SS1, option 12. - Qshell Interpreter, which is shipped as licensed program number 5769-SS1, option 30. - TCP/IP, which is shipped as licensed program number 5769-TC1. - Integrated Language Environment C for AS/400, which is shipped as licensed program number 5769-CX2. - MQSeries version 5.2 with SupportPac MA88.
+See "Prerequisites for

+OS/400 installation" for additional details about versions of the Java Developer Kit required for installing MQSeries Adapter Kernel on an AS/400 system.

+- The Host Servers option, which is shipped as licensed program number 5769-SS1, option 12. - Qshell Interpreter, which is shipped as licensed program number 5769-SS1, option 30. - TCP/IP, which is shipped as licensed program number 5769-TC1. - Integrated Language Environment C for AS/400, which is shipped as licensed program number 5769-CX2. - MQSeries version 5.2 with SupportPac MA88.

-See "Prerequisites for OS/400 installation" on page 32 for additional requirements for installing MQSeries Adapter Kernel on OS/400.
+See "Prerequisites for OS/400 installation" for additional requirements for installing MQSeries Adapter Kernel on OS/400.